Ivermectin (Stromectol), a common antiparasitic prescription medication, has recently been in the news as a possible treatment option for COVID-19.

 For example, when hydroxychloroquine (Plaquenil) was in the news as a potential treatment, people panic-bought and hoarded the medication, creating a momentary shortage.

-Just like we did with hydroxychloroquine, Honeybee Health is taking steps as a pharmacy to ensure we do not run out of ivermectin, and that those who have a valid prescription are able to access the medication without problems.
+Just like we did with hydroxychloroquine, Honeybee Health is taking steps as a pharmacy to ensure we do not run out of ivermectin, and that those who have a prescription are able to access the medication without problems.

 If you’d like to learn more about the connection between the novel coronavirus and this drug, you can also check out our previous article on the topic here.